jakobharder/burntime/README.md

 ## Build and Debug

 - open `source/Burntime.sln` in Visual Studio
-- build solution (it will generate a `bin/burntime` folder)
-- mark `Burntime` as the start-up project
+- mark `Burntime.MonoGame` as the start-up project
-- start
+- build & start

-You can also mark the `Launcher` as start-up project to change settings and debug that part.

 ## Credits